rudra-sett/Sentiment140/README.md

 # Sentiment140
-A multi-channel convolutional neural network for sentiment detection
+A multi-channel convolutional neural network for sentiment detection.
+As the name suggests, it uses the Sentiment140 dataset, which is the biggest I've found so far.

 An LSTM would probably work better for this problem, but I wanted to try a CNN.
 It mostly works.